Configuring pREST

 ```

-If you want to disable just the database listing:
+To disable just the database listing:

 ```toml